polopelletier/gitlab-toggl-timer/README.md

 TODO: You need to create a toggl project named `NAMESPACE/PROJECT`

 ## Usage
-The timer check you git repository to gather information about what you are currently working on
+The timer check your git repository to gather information about what you are currently working on
 - Remote (by default origin): to get the name of the project you are working on
 - Current branch: to get the id of the issue you are working on (assuming you made a merge request where the branch name looks like `10-issue-name` where `10` is the issue id)